K.F.C the story so far

 Season 2008-09 was again a good one for all our teams.
 Our 1st Team finished in a very respectable 9th position in the league and had some good cup runs, the Reserves finished 3rd in their league but unfortunately yet again were runners up in the Oxfordshire Intermediate Cup final.
 Our Youth and Veterans Teams did bring home some silverware.
 The Youth Team won the Allied Counties North Division and also boasted the leagues leading scorer in Kieran Sanders.
 The Veterans won the Oxfordshire Veterans cup beating Bampton Town 4 - 1 in the final.

-Last season 2010-11 saw the 1st Team win the Hellenic Supplementary Cup.
+Season 2010-11 saw the club under the same management team win the Hellenic Supplementary Cup.
 They beat a gallant Purton side 3- 0 in the final at Abingdon Town's ground.
 The 1st Team also finished 7th in the table (their highest ever) and were runners up in the Oxfordshire Senior Cup where they lost 4 – 0 to a strong Oxford United side.
 The final was held at The Kassam Stadium and attended by around 1200 spectators.

-Ex-Oxford United striker Paul Berry was appointed manager for season 2012/13, however he resigned after only three matches to pursue alternative opportunities.
-Gordon Geary was persuaded to come out of retirement and was re-appointed as manager during the second week of the season.
-The side struggled all season but Geary managed to assemble a squad with the ability to avoid the dreaded drop, eventually achieving a respectable 13th position.
+In 2012/13 a new first team manager in Ex-Oxford United striker Paul Berry was installed.
+However he resigned after only three matches to pursue alternative opportunities.
+Gordon Geary and his previous backroom staff were persuaded to come out of retirement and were re-appointed during the second week of the season.
+They managed to assemble a squad with the ability to avoid the dreaded drop, finishing in 13th place.
+Having taken over in the crisis, Gordon and his management team resigned, having “got the job done” of avoiding relegation.